 All persons who are required to register for Selective Service under 50 U.S.C.
 App.
 Section 453 must do so before being accepted for enrollment at any post-secondary institution, including the Tennessee College of Applied Technology Crump.
 Almost all male U.S. citizens, regardless of where they live, and male immigrant aliens residing in the U.S., are required to be registered with Selective Service if they are at least 18 years old, but are not yet 26 years old.
-Men who are 26 years old and older are too old to register.
+Enrollment applications require certification of Selective Service registration.
+Persons who are 26 years old or older can't register after the twenty-six birthday; see Student Services for more details.
 Failure to register with the Selective Service is a felony.
-This information is required on the TCAT Crump enrollment application when applying for admission to the Center.
 Additional requirements can be found at: www.sss.gov.